Insight-XR/Unity-sdk-test/README.md

 ### Demo Setup:
-- Navigate to "Assets > Samples > InsightXR > <version> > Demo Ultimate XR Scene > SampleScene" for an in-depth look at how the SDK is used.
+- Navigate to "Assets > Samples > InsightXR > `<version>` > Demo Ultimate XR Scene > SampleScene" for an in-depth look at how the SDK is used.
 Make sure that sample is imported by going to Window > Package manager > Insight XR > Samples > Demo Ultimate XR Scene
 - On the Hierarchy, Go to Template Setup > DataHandleLayer.
 You will find fields such as `[Customer ID, User ID, APIKEY, AWS Access Key, Aws Secret Access Key, Bucket Name]`
 - You can get Customer ID and APIKEY from [Dashboard](https://console.getinsightxr.com/).
-You can set your User ID yourself.
-For getting AWS Keys and Bucket Name, ping akshat@getinsightxr.com.
+- - You can set your User ID yourself.
+- - For getting AWS Keys and Bucket Name, ping akshat@getinsightxr.com.
 We shall start populating these on Dashboard shortly!
 - On the Template Setup (Explained Below), An example is made for you to understand.
 This SampleScene also uses the template Setup

 <ins>Data Handle Layer</ins>